 Balance transfer cards have long been a staple solution for paying off debt, interest-free, over a fixed period of time.
-They let you transfer debts from existing credit cards or store cards onto aÂ balance transfer card, which can then be paid off over time.
+They let you transfer debts from existing credit cards or store cards onto a balance transfer card, which can then be paid off over time.
 But what happens if you need to pay off an overdraft or a loan?
 Or you need cash to make a purchase?
-The answer to this conundrum comes in the form of a money transfer card.
+This is where a money transfer card comes in.

 Yes, but you will usually need a good to excellent credit rating.* Before applying for such a card then, it makes sense to check your own credit history with one of the three credit reference agencies (Callcredit, Equifax or Experian) to ensure that it is as good as it can be and that all the information on it is correct.